fossas/spectrometer/docs/references/strategies/languages/perl/perl.md

 ## Example

-1. Build using: `perl Makefile.PL`.
-When you do this, you'll see that `MYMETA.yml` and `MYMETA.json` are generated.
+1. Build your perl target.
+When you do this, you should have `MYMETA.yml` and `MYMETA.json`.
-4. Execute `fossa analyze -o` on the project to print analyzed dependency graphing (this will not upload any analysis to any endpoint)
+2. Execute `fossa analyze -o` on the project to print analyzed dependency graphing (this will not upload any analysis to any endpoint)

 ## FAQ